OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 ![Wiring](./SparkFun.Bonnet_bb.png)

-> _Note_: Notice the PowerBoost (500) and the LiPo battery.
+> _Note_: Notice the PowerBoost (500 or 1000) and the LiPo battery.
-> The power supply is powering the booster, that in turn powers the Raspberry Pi, through the its battery.
+> The power supply is powering the Raspberry Pi and the booster, that in turn powers the pump, through its LiPo battery when the relay in on.
-> The reason for that is that it is difficult (if even possible) to power the Raspberry Pi and the Pump from the same 5v source.
-When the pump starts, this generates a voltage drop that makes the Raspberry Pi reboot...
+> The reason for that is that it is difficult (if even possible) to power the Raspberry Pi and the Pump from the same 5v source withou caution.
+> When the pump starts, this generates a voltage drop that makes the Raspberry Pi reboot...
-> In this configuration, the booster and its LiPo battery are acting as a buffer on the power supply line.
+> In this configuration, the booster and its LiPo battery are acting as a buffer on the power supply line, and dissociate the pump and the Raspberry Pi.
-> I was not able to work around this problem with capacitors (which does not mean it is not possible)...
+> I was not able to work around this problem with capacitors (this does not mean it is not possible)...

 > _Note_: wires are shown on top of the Bonnet, they are actually _under_ it.